brijrajparmar27/Cats-Chrome-Extention/README.md

 # Cats On Demand
-this is a chrome extentions that provides you with a daily dose of cats at one clicks distance
+this is a chrome extention that provides you with a daily dose of cats at one clicks distance